 \section{Conclusions}

-Previous work has shown that the quantum noise of advanced gravitational wave detectors can be reduced over a broad frequency band by modifying the input optics (input filtering) or output optics (output filtering)~\cite{Kimble02}.
-We have investigated an alternative filtering scheme --- intra-cavity filtering, placing an optical cavity inside the signal recycling cavity, as a practical implementation for future GW detectors.
+Previous work has shown that the quantum noise of advanced gravitational-wave detectors can be reduced over a broad frequency band by modifying the input optics (input filtering) or output optics (output filtering)~\cite{Kimble02}.
+We have investigated an alternative filtering scheme---intracavity filtering, placing an optical cavity inside the signal-recycling cavity, as a practical implementation for future GW detectors.

-We first considered the intra-filtering as an alternative method to cancel the radiation pressure noise, hoping to reproduce the excellent low-frequency quantum noise performance realised by the ideal frequency-dependent readout.
-However, it turned out that the filter cavity produces a frequency-dependent phase shift that significantly reduce the sensitivity at intermediate frequencies.
+We first considered the intracavity filtering as an alternative method to cancel the radiation-pressure noise, hoping to reproduce the excellent low-frequency quantum-noise performance realized by the ideal frequency-dependent readout.
+However, it turned out that the filter cavity produces a frequency-dependent phase shift that significantly reduced the sensitivity at intermediate frequencies.
 More explicitly, we have shown the resulting noise spectrum: (\rmnum{1}) at low frequencies, is scaled as $\sqrt{T_{\rm sr}}/\Omega^2$, (\rmnum{2}) at intermediate frequencies as $1/(\Omega\sqrt{T_{\rm sr}})$, and (\rmnum{3}) at high frequencies as $\Omega/\sqrt{T_{\rm sr}}$.

-We continued our investigation and considered the intra-filtering as a speed meter similar to the one proposed in~\cite{Purdue02,Purdue02a}.
+We continued our investigation and considered the intracavity filtering as a speed meter similar to the one proposed in~\cite{Purdue02,Purdue02a}.
 Such a scheme, first of all, does not require a RSE mirror.
-More important, it eases the stringent requirement of the sloshing cavity design presented in~\cite{Purdue02}, as the characteristic frequency for the speed response is not determined by the sloshing mirror only, but is now also related to the transmissivity of the arm cavity ITM ($T_{\rm ITM}$).
+More important, it eases the stringent requirement of the sloshing-cavity design presented in~\cite{Purdue02}, as the characteristic frequency for the speed response is not determined by the sloshing mirror only, but is now also related to the transmissivity of the arm cavity ITM ($T_{\rm ITM}$).
 In particular, the requirement on low transmissivity of the sloshing mirror can be relieved by a factor of $\sqrt{T_{\rm ITM}}$.
 We also found that the quantum noise of this scheme, at low frequencies, shows a position-meter-like response and then smoothly transits to a speed-meter response in the intermediate frequencies.